Ian Hutchinson's racing licence has been revoked after he suffered a stroke while cycling in Spain

-TAS Racing's Ian Hutchinson ruled out of Isle of Man TT after suffering stroke
+TAS Racing's Ian Hutchinson ruled out of NW200 and Isle of Man TT after suffering stroke

 Ian Hutchinson and Northern Ireland’s TAS Racing team have been forced to withdraw from this year’s Isle of Man TT.